 - Gradient bandaging

 - Therapeutic exercises

 Educating our patients on lymphedema management is an essential part of the rehabilitation we provide.
 With proper management, patients are able to everything daily life requires.
-For more information call 443-643-3257.
+Lymphedema management therapy is available at both hospitals:

 Chronic fatigue is a common side effect of cancer treatment.
 To help combat the fatigue, we offer Stay Fit & Active, a low-impact fitness program for those undergoing cancer treatment or recently completing treatment.
 The program is led by an oncology-certified fitness instructor and teaches individuals how they can lessen the tiredness by staying active and exercising.
-For more information call 866-393-4355.
+For more information, please call 866-393-4355